sophongo/sophdoc/docs/en/admin/kpanda/gpu/nvidia/full_gpu_userguide.md

 # Using the Whole NVIDIA GPU for an Application

-This section describes how to allocate the entire NVIDIA GPU to a single application on the AI platform platform.
+This section describes how to allocate the entire NVIDIA GPU to a single application on the AI platform.

 ## Prerequisites